CHLOzzz/MMGet/README.md

 ## Future plans ##
-- Add URL error detection
+- Add error correcting / catching
 - Add a method to download the .mtx matrix `mmdownload`
+- Fix when it eventually breaks